Understanding Tenant Eviction in Belgium (2025)

 Execution of Eviction

 If the eviction is confirmed, the bailiff is responsible for its execution.
 Before proceeding, the bailiff must serve the judgment to the tenant, which may include an additional grace period.
-The bailiff's fees are borne by the evicted tenant, potentially amounting to several hundred euros.
+The bailiff's fees are borne by the evicted tenant, typically ranging from 200 to 400 euros depending on the complexity and type of eviction.

 Concrete Examples